I Love India Free Horoscope 2008

 Roasting Chestnuts

 It’s winter time again!
 The leaves have started falling and the snow has started covering the entire town in a white cloak.
 Don’t all of us just love to sit by the fire at such time, on a cozy sofa, snuggling up with a good book?
-If you have hot chocolate and some crisp, roasted chestnuts to go along with it, it is like heaven on earth.
-You will have to get the hot chocolate on your own, while we tell you all about roasting the chestnuts.
-In the following lines, get all the information related to roasting chestnuts in the oven and on an open fire.
+If you have hot chocolate and some crisp, roasted chestnuts to go along with it, it surely seems like heaven on earth.
+You will have to get the hot chocolate on your own, while we can tell you all about roasting the chestnuts.
+As you read on, you will get all the information related to roasting chestnuts, in the oven as well as on an open fire.
+So, what are you waiting for?
+Go ahead and make some efforts to create a heaven, right inside your home!

 Items Needed